aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/get-font/_index.md

 This REST API retrieves a `Font` of a `Run`.

-The resource properties are the following:
+The important properties are described below:

 |Property Name|Type|Description|
 | :- | :- | :- |